A predictive safety filter for learning-based control of constrained nonlinear dynamical systems: Predictive safety filter

-Informally, Assumption~\ref{ass:local_incremental_stabilizability} defines how well the uncertain system can be controlled in a neighborhood of predicted nominal backup plans $\{\mZpredOpt_{i|k}\}$.
+\end{assumption} Informally, Assumption~\ref{ass:local_incremental_stabilizability} defines how well the uncertain system can be controlled in a neighborhood of predicted nominal backup plans $\{\mZpredOpt_{i|k}\}$.
 Intuitively speaking, considering the task of tracking a reference trajectory as an optimal control problem with value function $V$ (using for example a linear quadratic regulator in the linear dynamics setting), parameter $\rho$ defines `how fast' a reference can be reached, measured in terms of the contraction rate of the optimal tracking cost $V$.
-Interestingly, this translates into a system-theoretic requirement on system~\eqref{eq:general_nonlinear_system}, or more precisely to local incremental stabilizability, which can be formally verified based on a system linearization as discussed in \citep[Prop.
+Interestingly, this translates into a system-theoretic requirement on system~\eqref{eq:general_nonlinear_system}, or more precisely to local incremental stabilizability, which can be formally verified based on a system linearization, as discussed in \citet[Prop.
 1]{Koehler2018a}.
-The condition is provided in the Appendix.
-It is important to note that the final algorithm only requires \emph{existence} of the policy $\pi$ and the corresponding function $V$ rather than their explicit form.
+The condition can also be found in Appendix~\ref{ass:sufficient_condition_locally_incremental_stabilizable} and provides explicit choices for $V$ and $\pi$.
+It is, however, important to note that the final algorithm only requires \emph{existence} of the policy $\pi$ and the corresponding function $V$, rather than their explicit form.

-These concepts lead to a robustified version of the nominal predictive safety filter defined in \eqref{eq:MPSF_opt} and Algorithm~2 (Figure~\ref{fig:model_predictive_safety}, right), where we omit \eqref{eq:MPSF_opt_uncertainty_constraints} in the case of uniformly bounded errors \eqref{eq:uniform_error_set}.
-Assumption~\ref{ass:local_incremental_stabilizability} ties the model uncertainty \eqref{eq:uniform_error_set} to the constraint tightening \eqref{eq:constraint_tightening} in order to ensure existence of a safe backup plan at all times and allows for extending the arguments for the nominal case to a probabilistic model belief.
-If \eqref{eq:MPSF_opt} is feasible at time $k-1$ and the error bound $\mCS$, i.e. $\max_{e\in\mCS}\mNorm{2}{e}$, is sufficiently small with probability $p_\mSafe$, then at time $k$, the input sequence based on the plan computed at time step $k-1$
+These concepts lead to a robustified version of the nominal predictive safety filter defined in \eqref{eq:MPSF_opt} and Algorithm~2 (Figure~\ref{fig:model_predictive_safety}, right), where we omit~\eqref{eq:MPSF_opt_uncertainty_constraints} in the case of uniformly bounded errors \eqref{eq:uniform_error_set}.
+Assumption~\ref{ass:local_incremental_stabilizability} ties the model uncertainty \eqref{eq:uniform_error_set} to the constraint tightening \eqref{eq:constraint_tightening} to ensure the existence of a safe backup plan at all times and allows extension of the arguments for the nominal case to a probabilistic model belief.
+If \eqref{eq:MPSF_opt} is feasible at time $k-1$ and the error bound $\mCS$ according to~\eqref{eq:uniform_error_set}, i.e. $\max_{e\in\mCS}\mNorm{2}{e}$, is sufficiently small with respect to $\epsilon$ (see also Sections~\ref{subsec:design_parameters} for a detailed discussion) with probability $p_\mSafe$, then at time $k$, the input sequence based on the plan computed at time step $k-1$